Future Legal Mind 2017

-The national award for law students, Future Legal Mind, launched today in association with legal publication Lawyer 2B with a top prize of £5,000.
+The national award for law students, Future Legal Mind 2017, has launched in association with legal publication Lawyer 2B with a top prize of £5,000.

 The award, now in its third year, offers a range of prizes to UK law students looking for a leg up in the legal industry.